Pekka Buttler, 09/2022

 • This lens is easy to distinguish from a plethora of other Nikon 50 mm f/1.8 lenses in that it is the only manual focus lens to have a plastic focusing ring.

-• This lens qualifies as a pancake lens
+• With a length-to-diameter ratio of 0,43 this lens qualifies as a pancake lens

 • Should a lens hood be needed, Nikon’s dedicated offering are the HR-4 (rubber) HS-11 (steel) hoods.